 Citrus

-Step 1: Soak your plant’s roots in cool water for 12 hours.
+Step 1: If bare root (no soil), soak plant’s roots in cool water for 12 hours.
+If potted, water your plant if the soil feels dry.

-Step 2: Plant into your pot of choice OR directly into the ground in a well-draining area.
+Step 3: Plant into a clay or fabric pot or directly into the ground in a well-draining area.

-Step 6: Water deeply only when the soil feels dry and lightweight, but before the leaves begin to wilt.
+Step 5: Water deeply only when the soil feels dry and lightweight, but before the leaves begin to wilt or curl.

-Step 7: Apply an organic, slow-release citrus fertilizer according to the manufacturer’s instructions.
+Step 6: Apply a slow-release, citrus fertilizer according to the manufacturer’s instructions.

 Figs & Pomegranates

-Step 5: Water deeply only when the soil feels mostly dry and lightweight, but before the leaves begin to wilt.
+Step 5: Water deeply only when the soil feels mostly dry and lightweight, but before the leaves begin to wilt or curl.

-Step 6: Apply an organic, slow-release tomato fertilizer according to the manufacturer’s instructions.
+Step 6: Apply a slow-release, citrus fertilizer according to the manufacturer’s instructions.

 Step 7: If you live in zone 7 or lower, outdoor plants must be protected during the Winter.